Tutorial | LLM evaluation#

 Define the evaluation task#

-The first step is to define the type of evaluation task.
-This tutorial walks though a question answering task.
+The next step is to define the type of evaluation task.
+This tutorial walks through a question answering task.
 Additional options include summarization, translation, or a non-prescriptive “other”.

-The choice of task guides the recipe’s configuration in terms of required input columns and recommended metrics.
+Together, the choice of input dataset format and evaluation task guides the recipe’s configuration in terms of required input columns and recommended metrics.
 For example, to compute faithfulness, you need to have columns for the answer and the context.
 To compute answer correctness, you need columns for the answer and the ground truth.
 Moreover, a summarization task suggests ROUGE; a translation task suggests BLEU.

-1. In the Input Dataset tile, select Question Answering as the Task.
+1. In the Input dataset tile, select Custom as the Input Dataset Format.

 Field